-Is coconut oil really good for your face?
-Look at it either in its solid or liquid forms, and you probably would be reluctant to apply it.
+Is coconut oil perfect for your face?
+Look at it in solid or liquid forms; you probably would be reluctant to apply it.
 After all, it looks almost too oily or greasy to do more harm than benefit.

-But that’s where you’d be sorely mistaken, and you’d be missing out on a lot of the countless benefits of this all-natural and chemical-free product can offer.
+But that’s where you’d be sorely mistaken, and you’d be missing out on many of the countless benefits this all-natural and chemical-free product can offer.

 Part of the reason why coconut oil doesn’t feel greasy is because of its melting point.
 At 75ºF and below, it stays solid.
-But once it hits your skin surface, which is usually at 97 ºF, it will instant turn to liquid and absorb quickly.
+But once it hits your skin surface, usually at 97 ºF, it will instantly turn to liquid and absorb quickly.

 Using coconut oil on your face and skin can be your total package.
-It cleanses daily dirt and grime, soothes irritations, protects from harmful bacteria, removes stubborn makeup, and of course moisturizes like a nothing else.
+It cleanses daily dirt and grime, soothes irritations, protects from harmful bacteria, removes stubborn makeup, and moisturizes like nothing else.

 Why is coconut oil good for your skin?

-• Saturated fats: Coconut oil works amazingly as a moisturizer these substances smooth on contact, retain existing moisture in the skin cells and prevent further loss through the pores.
+Coconut oil works amazingly as a moisturizer.
+These substances smooth on contact, retain moisture in the skin cells and prevent further loss through the pores.

-• Vitamin E: You probably know that this antioxidant nutrient promotes skin growth, smoothness and repair, is considered one of the best anti-aging ingredients around.
+You probably know that this antioxidant nutrient promotes skin growth, smoothness, and repair and is considered one of the best anti-aging ingredients.

 1.)
 MAKEUP REMOVER

-How to use coconut oil for your face: Simply take the oil in solid or liquid form, and gently massage it into your eyelids and lashes.
-Alternatively, if you’re worried about using too much, dab it on a cotton ball and remove the makeup.
+How to use coconut oil for your face: Take the oil in solid or liquid form and gently massage it into your eyelids and lashes.
+If you’re worried about using too much, dab it on a cotton ball and remove the makeup.
 Wash with warm water.

 2.)
 FACIAL CLEANSER

-Chemical additives in many soaps and cleansers often rob your skin’s natural moisture.
-That can lead to an overproduction of sebum, which then can cause acne and other complexion problems.
-You can use coconut oil on any type of skin, even oily, since it will cleanse your face thoroughly but not take away any beneficial oils.
-Yes, that is right, you can cleanse your face with coconut oil.
+Chemical additives in many soaps and cleansers rob your skin’s natural moisture.
+That can lead to an overproduction of sebum, which can cause acne and other complexion problems.
+However, you can use coconut oil on any skin, even oily, since it will thoroughly cleanse your face but not remove any beneficial oils.
+Yes, that is right, you can cleanse your face with coconut oil

-Because coconut oil is naturally antibacterial and is also loaded with beneficial proteins, it is one of the best ways to wash your face while keeping it supremely moisturized.
-What’s better than getting out of the shower with skin that feels moisturized; not begging for lotion.
+Because coconut oil is naturally antibacterial and loaded with beneficial proteins, it is one of the best ways to wash your face while keeping it supremely moisturized.
+What’s better than getting out of the shower with moisturized skin, not begging for lotion?
 You can even occasionally treat yourself to an occasional deep facial-type treatment to eliminate toxins that can lead to premature aging and wrinkles.

 3.)
 SKIN PROTECTOR

-Coconut oil is proven to be one of the best ways to guard yourself from pathogens, bacterial and fungal infections, sun exposure and even insect bites.
-That’s because of super-potent natural properties to protect your skin and especially your face against these everyday assaults.
-Just be sure that you also apply some good sunscreen before you go out, since coconut oil only has an SPF of 4.
-While pacific islanders may be able to use coconut oil for sunscreen, not everyone was born on a tropical island.
+, especially your face, against these simple assaults.
+Apply good sunscreen before you go out since coconut oil only has an SPF 4.
+While Pacific islanders may be able to use coconut oil for sunscreen, not everyone was born on a tropical island.

-How to use it: For best results apply on damp skin.
+How to use it: Apply it on damp skin for best results.
 Why?
 The dampness helps the coconut oil spread thoroughly and absorb quickly.
 It also helps a little go a long way.
-If you need a little extra moisture, apply a bit more on dry skin like you put on your daily lotion.
+If you need extra moisture, apply a bit more on dry skin like you put on your daily lotion.
 Reapply later on if you’re outdoors all day.

 4.)
 THE BEST MOISTURIZER.
 EVER.

-Kapuluan coconut oil is raw, pure, and exceptionally high grade for beauty and Personal Care.
+is raw, pure, and exceptionally high-grade for beauty and Personal Care.